 (she/her)

-I have been practicing for over 10 years and it has been my passion from the beginning.
-I obtained my Master's degree at the University of Southern California with a concentration in Health and Mental Health.
+I have been practicing for over 10 years, and it has been my passion from the beginning.
+I obtained my Master's degree at the University of Southern California (USC) with concentrations in Health and Mental Health.
 Working in mental health comes from a deep desire to help others.
-I have always been extremely curious and passionate about learning how the mind works and what drives certain behaviors.
-I am inspired by human resilience and I am privileged to be in a field where I am able to support others discover, learn about themselves, and heal from intergenerational wounds, unhealthy patterns, and so forth.
+I have always been curious and passionate about learning how the mind works and what drives certain behaviors.
+I am continually inspired by human resilience and feel privileged to be in a field that allows me to support others as they explore their identities, discover themselves, deepen self-understanding, and heal from intergenerational wounds and unhelpful patterns.
 I genuinely believe that you as the client are the expert of your own life and I am here to guide you through your individual journey and human growth.
 I provide a comforting, compassionate, and free of judgment space.
-My approach is collaborative and deeply rooted in trying to help you understand yourself better and where certain obstacles in your life may be coming from and how to make changes in order to create a fulfilling life.
-In sessions, you will notice that I will meet you where you are and guide you to continue moving forward.
+I take a collaborative approach, helping you gain deeper insight into yourself and the underlying factors that may be contributing to life’s challenges.
+Together, we work towards creating changes that foster a more fulfilling life.
+In our work together, I meet you where you are and provide guidance as you move forward.

 I am proud of my ability to establish trust and a strong collaborative environment with my clients.
 I enjoy working with clients from diverse range of backgrounds, from young adults to older adults.